 Go to the consult and discuss all your treatment options.
 What’s best for you may or may not be Acessa.

 Our Physician Finder includes only U.S. physicians who have been trained on, and actively use, Acessa products and perform the Acessa procedure.
 This database may not include all providers familiar with the treatment of symptomatic uterine fibroids with the Acessa procedure and not all information listed may be complete.
 Physicians are listed based on their proximity to your location.
 Physicians neither pay nor receive any fees in connection with their listing on this site.
 Listed physicians are those who have requested to be added, participated in clinical trial, submitted a survey, etc. Any list generated is not a recommendation or endorsement of, or referral to, any of the listed physicians by Acessa Health.
 Acessa Health does not verify or monitor the qualifications of any physician listed in this database.
 When choosing a physician, we encourage you to complete your own research.

 WILL YOUR INSURANCE COVER ACESSA?

 Many insurance companies cover the procedure.
-If you have a question you can call our Insurance Support Line.

 Most insurance companies require that you or your doctor requests “prior authorization” before they cover Acessa.